kraynor856/MultiTool/README.md

 7. Add webpage support, have it so that the user can see or control the tool through the browser(if possible)
 8. Add a opton for a simple HTTP server
 9. set wifi addapter to monitor mode for packet injection.
+10. Add support for hash cracking
+11. Brute force hashes from wordlists.

 Completed list: